-- On address side of package - To the left of the delivery address, with less than 1⁄2 inch between the Delivery Confirmation label and the address.
+- On address side of package - To the left of the delivery address within 1⁄2 inch.
 On odd-sized packages the label must be placed so that the barcode can be scanned (i.e., on tubes, place the label so that the barcode is horizontal to the length of the package) - Do not bend label around the package edge. - Do not cover barcode with tape or plastic wrap. - When used in combination with other special services, the other special service label goes to the right of the return address.

 Keep the two labels as close to each other as possible for easy identification at delivery.

-- Mote to Facilitator: Scan labels in Associates Workbook - 1.
-A customer requests Delivery Confirmation service on a piece of Priority Mail he is mailing.
+1. A customer requests Delivery Confirmation service on a piece of Priority Mail he is mailing.
 Scan the label below and make the appropriate entries.
 The destination ZIP Code is 62946.

-2. A customer brings in a Standard Mail (B) parcel she would like to return and requests Delivery Confirmation service.
+2. A customer brings in a Package Services parcel she would like to return and requests Delivery Confirmation service.
 Scan the label below and make the appropriate entries.
 The destination ZIP Code is 58053.